FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

  - flowfuse
 ---

-The FlowFuse Device Agent is a tool that enables you to run Node-RED on various hardware platforms, such as Raspberry Pi, Windows, MacOS, and PLCs.
+The FlowFuse Device Agent is a tool that enables you to run Node-RED on various hardware devices, such as Raspberry Pi, Windows, MacOS, and PLCs.
 Running Node-RED directly on the device helps when your application flow needs direct access to sensors and actuators connected to the hardware, facilitating seamless integration with the FlowFuse platform.
 This integration enables secure management, monitoring, and remote editing of flows from a centralized platform, even at the edge.

 <!--more-->

 In this article, we will explore how to run the FlowFuse Device Agent as a service on MacOS using Docker.
-This setup ensures that the Device Agent operates in the background, automatically starts on boot, and provides continuous access to the FlowFuse platform for remotely managing your flows, even after a device restart.
+This setup ensures that the Device Agent runs in the background, automatically starts on boot, and maintains a continuous connection the FlowFuse platform for remotely managing your Node-RED flows, even after a device restart.
 This eliminates the need to manually start the agent after each reboot, saving you time and effort.

 ### Prerequisites

-Before starting, ensure that you have the following installed:
+Before starting, ensure that you have the following set up:

 - **FlowFuse Account**: You need an active FlowFuse account to register your device and manage your flows remotely.
-If you don't have an account, you can [sign up](/) at FlowFuse.
+If you don't have an account, you can [sign up]([/](https://app.flowfuse.com/account/create)) at FlowFuse.

 *NOTE: The instructions in this guide were tested on MacBook M1 and MacBook Pro M4 Pro*